biels/human-body-simulator/ONTOLOGY.md

 └─────────────────────────────────────────────────────────────────────────┘
 ```

 **Key Insight:** The user NEVER sets internal variables directly.
 You can't "set" your dopamine—you must do an activity that triggers it.
-Axes are READ-ONLY views calculated from state.
+Axes are READ-ONLY views derived from zone states.
+Effects EMERGE from physics (blood routing, mass flow) rather than rules.

 ---